-Christmas 2020 is going to look a bit different, and after a tough year for many businesses, it’s a great time to champion the creative, passionate small companies we have here in the Cotswolds.
-Whether you live in the Cotswolds and are looking to support a local business or want to bring a taste of the Cotswolds to you wherever in the world you live, here are the festive favourites topping our Cotswold Christmas gift guide – all of which you can buy online.
+Whatever the occasion – Christmas, birthdays or just to show you’re thinking of someone – buying a gift made in the Cotswolds is a great way to champion the region’s creative, passionate small companies.
+Whether you live in the Cotswolds and are looking to support a local business or want to bring a taste of the Cotswolds to you wherever in the world you live, here’s our ultimate Cotswold gift guide featuring our favourite present ideas – all of which you can buy online.

 Cotswold food & drink gifts

-Costello + Hellerstein’s silky chocolate truffles are a major upgrade on the usual Christmas selection box.
+Costello + Hellerstein’s silky chocolate truffles are a major upgrade on the usual box of Milk Tray.
 Handmade in the Cotswolds by pastry chef Ori Hellerstein, they’ve won multiple Great Taste Awards.
-Their Noel Selection (£19.95) features four of their favourite flavours – sea salt caramel, ruby ganache, rhubarb and milk chocolate, and dark chocolate orange.
+Their Noel Selection (£19.95) features four of their favourite flavours – sea salt caramel, ruby chocolate ganache, rhubarb and milk chocolate, and dark chocolate orange.

-A bottle of Baileys is a Christmas must, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
-It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a festive hot chocolate.
+A bottle of Baileys is a festive favourite, but the Cotswolds Distillery have developed their own take on it with the Cotswolds Cream Liqueur* (£24.99), which combines their unaged whisky with fresh Irish cream.
+It’s rich, creamy and packed with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a hot chocolate.

-Ross & Ross create gift boxes for foodies, using produce from Cotswold suppliers.
-They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£21, with veggie and Christmas dinner versions) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.
+Ross & Ross create Cotswold gift boxes for foodies, using produce from local suppliers.
+They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic British roast dinner kit* (£23) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.

 Whittal’s was set up by chef Beccy Whittal, who makes melt-in-the-middle brownie bombs and creamy fudge using local ingredients, including Gloucestershire butter and Herefordshire cream.
-There’s a range of different seasonal flavours so you can create a bespoke pick and mix box (£14.95) or their single-flavour fudge bags (£3.50) make great stocking fillers.
+There is a range of different seasonal flavours which you can use to create a bespoke pick and mix box (£15.95) or their single-flavour fudge bags (£3.50) make great mini gifts.

 Cotswold home gifts

 Cotswold Candle Company is inspired by the scents of the Cotswolds countryside, handmade using lower carbon emission soy and mineral waxes.
-Their Christmas Tree candle (£20) is like being surrounded by a pine forest (it’ll make your fake Christmas tree smell real!).
+Light their Christmas tree candle (£24) and breathe in and you’ll feel like you’re taking a wintery walk through a pine forest.
 They also have a range of classic scent candles as well as reed diffusers and room sprays.

 Thea’s Room in Cheltenham creates colourful block print lampshades, cushions and other fabric gifts with an eco-friendly ethos, using fair trade cotton or reclaimed fabrics which would normally go to landfill.
-Their customisable make up and wash bags (£14) make great gifts.
+Their printed bread bags (£16), aprons and cushions make great gifts.

-For a low-impact Christmas gift, Eco Able sell sustainable products made by small businesses, and donate a portion of their profits to the Gloucestershire Wildlife Trust.
-They have everything you need for an eco-friendly Christmas, including reusable advent calendars and fabric crackers.
-And No-ThirtySix make reusable cotton face pads as an alternative to cotton wool pads or wipes, which are made from pretty cotton fabrics and come in a drawstring bag (£12.99).
+For a low-impact gift, Eco Able sell sustainable products made by small businesses, and donate a portion of their profits to the Gloucestershire Wildlife Trust.
+They have everything you need for an eco-friendly lifestyle, with a selection of products for the home and garden as well as a range of baby gifts including organic muslins with Scandi-style prints (£18) and cotton wipes.

 Cotswold clothes & accessories gifts

 Wild Like Her in Tetbury was founded by Cathryn, who wanted to produce fun, colourful and ethically produced clothing that celebrates women’s awesomeness.
-There’s a mix of t-shirts, jumper and hoodies – including this pink and leopard print ‘Love’ design (£55).
-Or you can ‘make it your way’ by combining your own choice of clothing, colours and designs.
+There’s a mix of t-shirts, jumper and hoodies – including this pink and leopard print ‘Love’ design (£52).
+Or you can ‘make it your way’ and create something unique by combining your choice of colour and design.

-Very Posh Bunting is made in Cheltenham, using gorgeous fabrics with embellishments hand sewn on to make them extra special.
-The range of bunting for kids includes favourite characters like Peter Rabbit, Winnie the Pooh, Mickey Mouse and Harry Potter.
-All the bunting is double-sided and most comes in three-metre lengths (£14.95), packed flat so it’s perfect for posting.
+Very Posh Bunting is made in Cheltenham by Jill, using gorgeous fabrics with embellishments hand-sewn on to make them extra special.
+Her range of bunting for kids includes favourite characters like Peter Rabbit, Winnie the Pooh and Harry Potter.
+All bunting is double-sided and most comes in three-metre lengths (£15.95), packed flat so it’s perfect for posting.

-If you’re looking for a present that’s educational as well as fun, The Curiosity Box in Oxford specialise in science kits for kids.
-They are linked to the school curriculum and you can choose from different themes in chemistry, biology, geology and engineering – from dinosaurs to code-breaking.
+If you’re looking for a present that’s educational as well as fun, The Curiosity Box in Oxford specialise in science kits for families.
+You can choose from different themes in chemistry, biology, geology and engineering – from dinosaurs to code-breaking.
 There are subscriptions or one-off boxes designed for 4–6 year olds or 7–11 year olds (£13.80 small/£24.95 large).

 Cotswold experience gifts

 If you’re looking for a gift for a foodie friend, how about a baking class?
-Danielle at Severn Bites is a French-trained bread expert now offering her classes online so people can take part wherever they are in the world.
-Gift vouchers can be used to for a tailored course, whether you want to get into sourdough making or are an advanced baker wanting to hone your skills.
+Danielle at Severn Bites is a French-trained bread expert who runs online and in-person classes.
+Gift vouchers can be used towards any course, from an introduction to sourdough-making to advanced baking skills.

 You can also give the gift of gin at the Piston Distillery’s Gin School in Cheltenham (£115 for one person or £150 for two).
-After starting with an introduction to gin-making, you choose from 40 different botanicals to create your own perfect gin blend, which is then distilled in a mini still while you take a tour, before it’s bottled ready to take home.
+After starting with an introduction to gin-making, you choose from over 40 different botanicals to create your own perfect gin blend, which is then distilled in a mini copper still while you try some gin cocktails, before your gin is bottled ready for you to take home.